htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 New Features:

-- On Linux systems with cgroup v1 enabled, HTCondor now uses the device cgroup to hide GPUs that are not provisioned by the system.
+- On Linux systems with cgroup v1 enabled, HTCondor now uses the "devices" cgroup to prevent the job from accessing unassigned GPUs.
 This can be disabled by settting the new knob :macro:`STARTER_HIDE_GPU_DEVICES` to false.
   :jira:`1152`